-Mountcastle Plastic Surgery and Vein Institute in Ashburn, VA is a premiere vein clinic serving the greater Northern Virginia area.
+Mountcastle Plastic Surgery and Vein Institute in Ashburn, VA is a premier vein clinic serving the greater Northern Virginia area.
 Dr. Timothy Mountcastle is a board-certified plastic surgeon and medical vein specialist who specializes in helping patients get relief cosmetically and medically from their varicose veins.
 For more than 15 years, Dr. Mountcastle and his professionally trained staff have provided comprehensive vein treatments to their patients in a comfortable environment.
 If you are concerned about varicose veins let’s take a look at what you can do and how Dr. Mountcastle can get you back to loving your legs again!

 What are varicose veins?

-There are two different types of vein issues that mainly affects the legs and feet for patients.
+There are two different types of vein issues that mainly affect the legs and feet for patients.
 Spider and varicose veins are vascular issues that can cause the unsightly appearance of veins and be an unpleasant condition for both women and men.
 Spider veins are spindly, little veins that look like a spider web or tree branch and typically are not painful but a cosmetic nuisance.
-Varicose veins can be quite different in appearance, painful and in some cases as well as turn into a medical issue in certain situations if not addressed.
+Varicose veins can be quite different in appearance, painful, and in some cases as well as turn into a medical issue in certain situations if not addressed.
 Varicose veins are enlarged, twisted veins that are blue or purple in color and can be bulging in appearance.
 In most recent studies, it has been determined that 1 in every 4 adults is affected by them.
 So what causes varicose veins?

 Why do varicose veins occur?

 It is uncertain why some people deal with varicose veins.
-Vascular issues, like varicose veins, are commonly seen in the legs, ankles or feet.
+Vascular issues, like varicose veins, are commonly seen in the legs, ankles, or feet.
 The veins in our body have a big responsibility of providing blood back and forth from the heart.
 When a valve to a vein begins to improperly open and close then it causes blood to “pool” or collect which is why the appearance of that vein becomes noticeable.
 The veins in our legs are furthest from our heart so more likely affected due to location.
 So who’s at risk?

 Who’s at risk for varicose veins?